Tharos-ux/pangenome-notes/content/Building a graph/minigraph-cactus.md

 > [!WARNING] Warning
 > Strictly don't use `_` in sequence names, nor spaces, nor prefixes (ex: if you have a sequence named `zea252` and a sequence named `zea2`, pipeline will crash. `seq1` and `seq10` also, but not `seq01` and `seq00`)

+### Known graph inconsistencies
+As i dug deep in pangenome graphs, I remarked some weird behaviors exposed by minigraph-cactus, such as the following:
+- A chain of nodes, used in a single genome, can exist in the graph.
+They consist of a single node, fraction in many small ones, that have no reasons to be there (no variations, no alternative paths, no filtering nor clipping on the graph).
+- Some edges that exists according to the paths in the graph are not referenced into the edges list, if another edge with an opposite direction exists; however, it is not 100% consistent: some cases exists where both edges are referenced.
 ### Choosing a reference

 The reference will satisfy the following properties: